Skip to main content

 In very general terms, a larger fund probably has the following advantages 1) the ability to reduce the unit cost of managing the funds since you are spreading your fixed costs over a larger base, although experience suggests that remuneration tends to increase with assets under management, regardless of performance; 2) the ability to better resource your investment department - although this would be marginal beyond a certain point, and 3) access to investments which were not readily accessible to "smaller" funds.

-In the chart below you will see that over the last year AustralianSuper has only exceeded the one year benchmark return in 3 of the 10 asset classes as at June 30, 2024 - and if you are a conservative investor, which applies to many in retirement - you would be particularly upset at the significant, continued under-performance in the Conservative Balanced and Stable investment options.
+In the chart below - which will be updated shortly when 2025 benchmarks become available - you will see that AustralianSuper only exceeded the one year benchmark return in 3 of the 10 asset classes as at June 30, 2024 - and if you are a conservative investor, which applies to many in retirement - you would be particularly upset at the significant, continued under-performance in the Conservative Balanced and Stable investment options.

 So, there is no obvious evidence in recent investment results that the significant growth in AUM over the last three years has provided a competitive edge in terms of results.
 Indeed, some of the poor results can be associated with significant write-downs of direct property assets and while some of the factors triggering the write-downs could not necessarily have been foreseen, the issue is whether the ability to hold large directs assets means that the fund becomes less diversified.
 There is also the important issue, subject to much discussion, around whether privately held assets offer too little transparency when it comes to valuation.